 How do I calculate the deadline for my documents, witness list and summaries?

-Example #1:Time Calculation at the Tribunal
+Example #1: Time Calculation at the Tribunal

 List of arguably relevant documents (Rule 16.1):

 Imagine you receive notification on June 2nd that the Tribunal will offer you a hearing on September 15th.
 Unless the Tribunal says otherwise, you will have twenty-one (21) days to submit your list of documents that are relevant.
-Exclude June 2 from your counting and begin with June 3rd.
+Exclude June 2 from your counting and begin counting from June 3rd.
 Twenty-one (21) days from June 3rd is June 23rd, so that is the day that the list of arguably relevant documents is due.

 List of documents to be relied, list of witnesses, and summons (Rules 16.2, 16.3 and 17):